-Donald Trump Claims His Approval Rating Could Be In The 50’s Despite Averaging Around 38 Percent
+Donald Trump Claims His Approval Rating Could Be In The 50s Despite Averaging Around 38 Percent

 — Wendy Benjaminson (@wbenjaminson) November 13, 2017

-President Trump took to Twitter to criticize “haters and fools” who criticized his attempts to improve US-Russia relations.
-He also took a jab at North Korean leader Kim Jong Un seemingly calling him “short and fat” in a viral tweet in response to an alleged jab at the 71-year old President’s age.
+President Trump took to Twitter to criticize “haters and fools” who criticized his attempts to improve U.S.-Russia relations.
+He also took a jab at North Korean leader Kim Jong Un, seemingly calling him “short and fat” in a viral tweet in response to an alleged jab at the 71-year old president’s age.

 It is unclear how Trump’s stance on Russia will affect his approval rating, which has been on a steady decline since taking office earlier this year.

-The Rasmussen Poll claims that about 30 percent strongly approve of the President’s performance while 44 percent strongly disapprove.
+The Rasmussen Poll claims that about 30 percent strongly approve of the president’s performance while 44 percent strongly disapprove.

 It is yet to be seen how Trump’s tax plan will affect his approval rating if it is passed.